-MoFs will need to evaluate and introduce measures to manage two broad types of impacts: firstly, concentrated loss of local economic activity and employment opportunities (by sector, by region), and secondly, regressive impacts on consumers, especially the risk of energy poverty and insecurity for households at the lower end of the income distribution (Green and Gambhir, 2019).
-Such negative impacts will be unevenly distributed across nations, regions, sectors and individuals.
+At a domestic level, MoFs will need to evaluate and introduce measures to manage two broad types of impacts.
+First, the concentrated loss of local economic activity and employment opportunities (sectoral or regional).
+Second, the regressive impacts on consumers, especially the risk of energy poverty and insecurity for households at the lower end of the income distribution (Green and Gambhir, 2019).
+Such negative impacts will be unevenly distributed across regions, sectors and individuals.
+MoFs in developed countries have a critical role to play in supporting mitigation efforts in developing countries (although out of scope of this report, they also have a critical role to play in supporting and financing loss and damage, adaptation and resilience in developing countries too).
+More constrained fiscal space, insufficient private finance and much higher costs of capital exacerbate the challenges for such countries.